RACI framework doesn’t give enough clarity on roles and responsibilities

 - The point of the A & R is there should only be 1 person/role. i.e. single points of Accountability.
 But, what if there are two decisions makers, i.e. two people have a veto

 What I didn’t think of until much later, but after having done this numerous times since, is once this has been defined, how do you sustain it?
 How do you communicate it?
 How do you make it live?
-Too often we define things like a “RACI” as a one-off, people make a big fuss about whether they are consulted before a decision is made or Informed after it is made?
+Too often we define things like a “RACI” as a one-off and people make a big fuss about whether they are consulted before a decision is made or informed after it is made.

-So, I did the project.
-We created a new organisation with clear processes and clarity on who was responsible for what?
-From this point onwards, for many years, whenever I did an org piece, the good old RACI or RASIC (the S stands for “Support”, i.e. who else needs to actually do something).
-But all those questions remained.
-I got tired at trying to explain the difference, in particular, between R & A. The “R” needs to make sure it happens; The “A” gets “shot” if it doesn’t; Yes, they are often the same person… Equally, having debates around who exactly needs to be informed or consulted is fairly painful.
+So, I did the project in South Africa.
+We successfully created a new organisation with clear processes and clarity on who was responsible for what.
+From this point onward for many years, whenever I did an org piece, the good old RACI or RASIC (the S stands for “Support”, i.e. who else needs to actually do something) was always a fundamental framework, but all those questions above remained.
+I got tired at trying to explain the difference, in particular, between R & A. The “R” needs to make sure it happens; The “A” gets “shot” if it doesn’t.
+Yes, they are often the same person… Equally, having debates around who exactly needs to be informed or consulted is fairly painful.
 You really know you are on a losing wicket if you debate that one for hours.
 Shouldn’t the person responsible also be responsible for working that one out?
 Shouldn’t we just say that the R&A is the same person?
 If it is a decision, should we need to know who needs to approve it – i.e. who has a veto?
 From a workforce planning perspective, isn’t it important to know who needs to be involved?

 Throw out the complexity – make it RAS